Do you want to start a Gymnastic Instruction business plan?

 Business Plan for Investors

 Our main customers will be kids and teens who want to get into this field.
-We will provide detailed instructions with steady progress so they can learn the best practices.
+We will provide detailed instructions so they can learn the best practices.
 We expect these kids to utilize our services regularly.

 5.2.2 Competitive People/ Athletes

 Another one of our target customers will be people who want to compete in sports.
-This can include adults who are already pursuing this field or children who want to train for competitions.
+This can include adults who are already pursuing this field or children who want to get trained for competitions.
 We will provide specialized plans and services for these customers.

 5.2.3 Adults needing Recovery

 Flip Ahead will offer multiple group sessions for adults who want to pursue gymnastics for either recreation or recovery from injuries.
-In addition, we will also make one-on-one sessions with the instructors available.
+In addition, we will also arrange for one-on-one sessions with the instructors available.

 5.2.4 Educational Institutes